awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.md

 **Note**
 If your current Aurora MySQL version is 1\.14\.x, but it is lower than 1\.14\.4, you can upgrade only to 1\.14\.4 \(which supports db\.r4 instance classes\)\.
 Also, to upgrade from 1\.14\.x to a higher minor Aurora MySQL version, such as 1\.17, the 1\.14\.x version must be 1\.14\.4\.

+## Zero\-Downtime Patching<a name="AuroraMySQL.Updates.ZDP"></a>

+ The zero\-downtime patching \(ZDP\) feature attempts, on a *best\-effort* basis, to preserve client connections through an engine patch\.
+If ZDP executes successfully, application sessions are preserved and the database engine restarts while patching\.
+The database engine restart can cause a drop in throughput lasting approximately 5 seconds\.
+ZDP is available in Aurora MySQL 1\.13 \(compatible with MySQL 5\.6\) and later\.
+It isn't available in Aurora MySQL version 2 \(compatible with MySQL 5\.7\)\.

+ ZDP might not execute successfully under the following conditions:
++  Long\-running queries or transactions are in progress\.
+In Aurora MySQL 1\.19 and later, ZDP might execute successfully\.
+In this case, any open transactions are cancelled\.
++  Binary logging is enabled or binary log replication is in\-progress\.
+In Aurora MySQL 1\.19 and later, ZDP might execute successfully\.
++  Open SSL connections exist\.
++  Temporary tables or table locks are in use, for example during DDL statements\.
+In Aurora MySQL 1\.19 and later, ZDP might execute successfully\.
+In this case, any open transactions are cancelled\.
++  Pending parameter changes exist\.

+ If no suitable time window for executing ZDP becomes available because of one or more of these conditions, patching reverts to the standard behavior\.

+**Note**
+ ZDP applies only to the primary instance of a DB cluster\.
+ZDP isn't applicable to Aurora Replicas\.
+ Prepared statements don'tt prevent ZDP, but they aren't preserved after ZDP executes\.

 ## Related Topics<a name="AuroraMySQL.Updates.Related"></a>
 + [Database Engine Updates for Amazon Aurora MySQL 2\.0](AuroraMySQL.Updates.20Updates.md)
 + [Database Engine Updates for Amazon Aurora MySQL 1\.1](AuroraMySQL.Updates.11Updates.md)